-Smith County Master Gardener Association Celebrates Volunteerism
+Smith County Master Gardener Association celebrates volunteerism

 The Golden Glove Award was given to Chris Steavenson for all the work he has performed in the group’s demonstration gardens.

-Project of the Year Award was received by Brenda Strong who moved the SCMG bulb sale from an in person to an online event due to the limitations during the Covid pandemic.
+Project of the Year Award was received by Brenda Strong who moved the SCMG bulb sale from an in person to an online event due to the limitations during the COVID-19 pandemic.

 The Agent’s Award was presented to Mim Hershey for outstanding help with the bulbs during “From Bulbs to Blooms.”